ACskyline/MiniMineCraft/README.md

 # MiniMineCraft
 This project is the final assignment of CIS-560 Computer Graphics.
 The project is based on OpenGL and Qt.
 Some features like procedural terrain, collision detection, gravity and ray-casting were implemented.
 ## General Movement and Procedural Terrain
-The part shows some general movements like walking and jumping.
+This part shows some general movements like walking and jumping.
 Notice when the character move off a stair, it automatically falls.
 Also it shows how the procedural terrain are generated.
 When the character approaches the border of the current "chunk", new "chunk" will be generated.
 ![general_movement_and_procedural_terrain](./img/mini_mc_move.gif)
 ## First Person View
 In first person view, the movement is similar to a general fps game, where "WASD" controls movement, "space" controls jumping and mouse controls viewing direction(and add/remove blocks).